Lamborghini To Hybridize All Models By 2024, EV Due After 2025

 Meanwhile, two V12 cars are coming later this year.

 [UPDATE] During the livestream announcing the electrification agenda, a teaser for the all-electric Lamborghini was briefly shown.
-We have attached it above.
+We have attached it here.
+Vague silhouettes of what may be the Huracan and Aventador replacements also made an appearance.

 The year was 2014 when Lamborghini took the Paris Motor Show by storm with the unveiling of the Asterion.
 The concept paired a naturally aspirated V10 with a trio of electric motors to create a massive combined output of nearly 900 horsepower.
 It never made it to production as it wasn't until 2019 when the first electrified road-going model from Sant'Agata Bolognese broke cover as the Sián FKP 37.